 The proposed improvements within the Bakersfield to Palmdale Project Section could foster population growth, directly or indirectly, if it removes obstacles to population growth (e.g., the establishment or expansion of an essential public service or the extension of a roadway to an area).
 Operation of the HSR system could remove obstacles to growth from the perspective that it could facilitate travel between areas of California by providing an additional mode of transportation to those that already exist.
 The HSR system is designed for intercity travel, providing an alternative to the personal automobile and airplanes for rapid travel between the major urban centers of the state.
-It is not intended as a commuter rail service in the RSA because ticket prices would not be subsidized, a typical practice for commuter rail; nor would the HSR trains be frequent enough to serve as a standard regional commuter service.
+It is not intended as a commuter rail service in the RSA because ticket prices would not be subsidized, a typical practice for commuter service.
 However, given the high cost of housing in and around the major employment centers of Los Angeles, this analysis considers the potential for residents in these areas to move to exurban communities in the RSA and use the HSR system to commute to their existing workplaces.